How Long Does It Take to Install Windows 10

 Depending on your RAM, Random Access Memory, the speed of the installation could take longer.
 If there is not enough of it, the processor can be slow and sluggish.
 So make sure to check how much RAM your computer has and if it is not enough, consider upgrading it before making the change.
 The extra RAM will help increase the performance of your computer, and it will make it a lot quicker to install your new Windows 10.

-Your internet speed is crucial in determining how long does it take to install windows 10.
+Your internet speed is crucial in determining how long it takes to install windows 10.
 To determine how fast you can download it, look at your internet download speed, the megabits per second (Mbps); a good internet speed should range from 60 to 10 Mbps.
 The size of Windows 10 is about 3.5 GB, so if you are downloading at the speed of 50 Mbps, it should take 30 to 45 minutes.

 Before you start: